MERGE-RNA: a physics-based model to predict RNA secondary structure ensembles with chemical probing: Discussion

 We note that validation of RNA structure prediction methods typically relies on reference structures from crystallography, cryo-EM, or covariance analysis, each with inherent biases.
 Crystals often fail to form for conformationally heterogeneous molecules, selecting against dynamic ensembles.
 Cryo-EM reconstructions typically use only a small fraction of recorded particles, with difficult-to-estimate effects on captured dynamics.
 Covariance-based methods reflect evolutionarily conserved, biologically functional structures, which may represent only a subset of conformations observed \textit{in vitro}.
 These considerations highlight the value of probing-based ensemble methods as a complementary approach to traditional structure determination.

 We acknowledge important limitations.
 The underlying ViennaRNA framework does not account for pseudoknots, critical for many RNAs.
 More generally, secondary structure alone may not suffice to predict DMS reactivities, which can depend on 3D features \citep{deenalatthaCharacterizing3DRNA2025}.
-While physical parameters transfer across RNAs under constant conditions, transferability between varying conditions (temperature, buffer, probing duration) is not guaranteed; we recommend fitting similar-condition data together.
+Possible factors neglected here include solvent accessibility, backbone geometry, stacking context, conformational dynamics, tertiary contacts, and the local electronic environment of the reactive nitrogen.
+In spite of these limitations, we here show that MERGE-RNA can be used in a wide range of contexts, systematically increasing the correlation between base-pairing probability and observed DMS reactivity and recapitulating reference RNA conformational ensembles.
+Finally, while physical parameters transfer across RNAs under constant conditions, transferability between varying conditions (temperature, buffer, probing duration) is not guaranteed; we recommend fitting similar-condition data together.
 Broader applicability would require modeling parameter dependence on experimental variables.